edawu11/VeloEV/README.md

-# VeloEV: Evaluation and Visualization for RNA Velocity methods benchmarking
+# VeloEV: Evaluation and Visualization for Benchmarking RNA Velocity Methods

 **VeloEV** is a comprehensive Python package designed for post processing, evaluating, and visualizing RNA velocity methods.
-It streamlines the workflow into three core modules: **Post-processing**, **Evaluation**, and **Visualization**.
+It streamlines the workflow into three core modules: **post-processing**, **evaluation**, and **visualization**.

 ![VeloEV Workflow Diagram](workflow.png)